ipfs-inactive/blog/README.md

 ## Publishing Post

-How to publish the blog on IPFS.io.
+How to publish the blog on `blog.ipfs.io`.

 ### Editing

 1. Make a change to a file
 2. Add and commit.
-3. `make build`
+3. `$ make build`
 4. `$ ipfs add -r build`
-  Only if you want a preview for other people (you can just use `make serve`).
+  Only if you want a preview for other people.
 The path is `build`, in the website and the blog.
   The daemon needs to be running for others to access it, or to access it through a gateway.
 5. Push to remote branch.
 6. Make a pull request to `master`.